 The Company capitalizes software development costs for internal use in accordance with accounting guidance.
 Capitalization of software development costs begins in the application development stage and ends when the asset is placed into service.
 The Company amortizes such costs using the straight-line basis over estimated useful lives of three to seven years.
-During fiscal year 2014, the Company capitalized \$913,000 in software development costs.
-During fiscal years 2013 and 2012, the Company did not capitalize any software development costs.
+During fiscal years 2015 and 2014, the Company capitalized \$509,000 and \$913,000 in software development costs, respectively.
+During fiscal year 2013, the Company did not capitalize any software development costs.